uwnrg/minotaur-cpp/CONTRIBUTING.md

 It is expected that you have basic C++, STL, and Object-Oriented knowledge before diving into Minotaur.
 Wherever you may lack, Google and Stack Overflow are your friends (so are your fellow members!).

+I recommend you a quick read of the Style Guide and then look over carefully the Git Workflow.

 Style Guide
 -----------
 Consistent coding style across Minotaur is essential for a readable and understandable codebase.
 We don't follow a strict style but these are basic guidelines for coding in Minotaur.